apache/apex-malhar/README.md

 Compiling the code
 ----------------------

-Maven is used to build the code.
-The code has a dependency to the DataTorrent API.
-The API releases are available in the DataTorrent maven repository and is configure in the Malhar pom.xml.
+The project uses maven to build the code.
+To build the code run mvn install at the top level.
+The code also has a dependency to the DataTorrent API.
+The API releases are available in the DataTorrent maven repository and the Malhar pom.xml is configured with it.
+Individual modules such as library can be built independently by changing directory to the module and running maven there.

 Running the code
 -------------------